kane16/portfolio-server/KB/Portfolio main view/Portfolio View.md

 end
 ```

-In case of Candidate, by default his CV should be shown first as he enters with authorization, if he doesn't have any then application default should be returned.
+### 4. Navigation to different pages

+There is Top Bar in [[Main page view]], so user can view CV and Blog page (which will point him to _blank_ page).
+After login, he will be able to see also Edit portfolio button that will navigate him to page which will show all portfolios that modification can be based on.

+> [!IMPORTANT]
-Search part should be fulltext field that will be triggered with delay not to overwhelm server.
+>Search part should be fulltext field that will be triggered with delay not to overwhelm server.
 It should cause changes on both lists below that shows Skills and Experiences.

+> [!IMPORTANT]
-Two lists will also change depending on selected skills and businesses.
+> Two lists will also change depending on selected skills and businesses.